 There is a rainbow.
 For all of their faults, ratings can deliver some value.

 Ratings offer a quantifiable view of performance.
-This means an organizations can report on their talent base and use trends to plan for improvements.
+This means an organization can report on their talent base and use trends to plan for improvements.
 Which managers are most effective?
 Which employees are most likely to become leaders?
 Are there severe skill gaps we need to address?
 Just to name a few.
 Some can argue that the ratings themselves are not accurate and thus any data cannot be trusted but overall, we are seeing organizations refusing the let go of any let alone all visibility into their largest investment and determinant of success – talent.
 Instead, companies are opting to improve the accuracy and validity of ‘ratings’ so any data can be used for decision making.

 Besides providing data and metrics, it has been shown that ratings also provide or a clear indicator of relative performance, which makes it easier for managers to center and focus development discussions and helps employees link pay decisions to results3.